 Every October brings the same ritual for retirees: the Social Security Administration (SSA) announces next year’s cost-of-living adjustment (COLA), and shortly after, Medicare sets the new Part B premium.
 Those two numbers together decide whether next year’s income actually stretches further, or quietly shrinks in real terms.

-The 2027 figures won’t be finalized until this fall, but the shape of the outcome is coming into focus.
+The 2027 figures won’t be finalized until this fall, but the shape of the outcome is coming into clearer focus with each new inflation report.
 For a retiree living on a modest Social Security check, the raise may look meaningful on paper and disappointing in the checking account.

-A lot of readers will recognize the setup.
-Someone posted in a retirement forum recently wondering why their “raise” from Social Security felt like nothing.
-The higher benefit letter arrived, then the Medicare deduction climbed too.
-The net deposit barely moved.
+Many readers will recognize the setup.
+Someone posts in a retirement forum wondering why their “raise” from Social Security felt like nothing.
+The higher benefit letter arrived, then the Medicare deduction climbed too, and the net deposit barely moved.

 What the 2027 numbers are shaping up to look like

 Two moving pieces drive this dynamic.
-First is the COLA itself.
+The first is the COLA itself.
 The 2026 adjustment came in at 2.8%, and Social Security’s formula ties the 2027 number to CPI-W readings from July through September of this year.
-Through May 2026, CPI-W was tracking at 328.8, up from 316.3 a year earlier.
-That trajectory points to another COLA in a broadly similar range, though the final figure won’t be announced until October.
+The July 2026 CPI-W reading, released August 12 by the Bureau of Labor Statistics, came in at 327.104, up 3.4% from a year earlier.
+That trajectory has pushed COLA forecasters meaningfully above their earlier estimates: the Senior Citizens League (TSCL) now projects a 3.6% adjustment for 2027, while AARP’s latest forecast sits at 3.5%.
+Both groups trimmed slightly from prior estimates after July inflation cooled modestly.
+If either projection holds, the 2027 COLA would be the largest since 2023.
+The official figure will be announced by the SSA on October 14.

 Why the hold harmless rule doesn’t rescue most people

 The rule has real limits.
-It doesn’t apply to new enrollees, retirees who pay Medicare premiums directly rather than through Social Security, or higher-income beneficiaries who owe the Income-Related Monthly Adjustment Amount (IRMAA) surcharge.
-In a year with a meaningful COLA, hold harmless typically doesn’t kick in because the raise is large enough to absorb the premium increase, even if barely.
+It does not apply to new enrollees, retirees who pay Medicare premiums directly rather than through Social Security, or higher-income beneficiaries who owe the Income-Related Monthly Adjustment Amount (IRMAA) surcharge.
+In a year with a meaningful COLA like the one projected for 2027, hold harmless typically doesn’t activate because the raise is large enough to absorb the premium increase.

 For higher earners, IRMAA turns a headache into a bigger bite.
 Individuals with modified adjusted gross income (MAGI) above $109,000, or joint filers above $218,000, already pay a surcharge on top of the $202.90 standard premium in 2026, with the top tier reaching $689.90 monthly.
+Analysts project the 2027 IRMAA first bracket may shift to approximately $112,000 for individuals and $224,000 for joint filers, though official thresholds have not been released.
 A Roth conversion, a large capital gain, or an inherited IRA distribution from two years earlier can push a retiree into a higher IRMAA bracket and consume next year’s COLA entirely.

 Timing is everything

-The practical response is to manage the inputs feeding into IRMAA and to plan withdrawals with an eye on the two-year lookback Social Security uses to set premiums.
+The practical response is to manage the inputs feeding into IRMAA and to plan withdrawals with an eye on the two-year lookback the SSA uses to set premiums.

 What to sort out before the fall announcements